To catch up on Ocracoke news, click here.

 While Charles is a native of Annapolis, Md., the family lives in Helsinki where Charles and Sanna met.

-They stayed one night on the island and will finish the rest of their vacation in Avon, but they make a visit to the pony pen beach and saw a pod of dolphins cavorting offshore and dozens of pelicans.
+They stayed one night on the island and will finish the rest of their vacation in Avon.
+A visit to the pony pen beach rewarded them with the sight of a pod of dolphins cavorting offshore and dozens of pelicans.

 “It was magical,” Sanna said.

 A Chesapeake Bay area native, Charles grew up eating raw oysters, but only tried his first steamed oyster at Saturday’s roast.

 The family was among the hundreds who lined up for this 12th annual event put on by the Watermen—as a fundraiser and to thank the community.

 Along with the 41 bushels of steamed oysters from Frog Island continuously dumped on the tables during the three-hour eat-a-thon, Pattie Johnson Plyler, Fish House manager, said there were 300 pounds of shrimp, “hundreds of pounds” of fried black drum—in a last-minute change of menu from fish stew—and Pony Island Restaurant hush puppies.

 New on the menu this year were 1,000 raw oysters from the Woccocon Oyster Co., an oyster farm in Devil Shoals owned by Stevie Wilson.

 Wetherill was among the many that gobbled down Wilson’s oysters as fast as Wilson and partners Dylan Bennink and Albert O’Neal could shuck them.